dogmatiq/verity/README.md

 </div>

-This project will be superceded by [Veracity](github.com/dogmatiq/veracity) in the future.
+This project will be superseded by [Veracity](github.com/dogmatiq/veracity) in the future.

 Its tests depend on the Docker stack provided by